Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experiments

-The spatial and temporal characteristics of the activations differ significantly between the two methods.
+The spatial characteristics of the activations differ significantly between the two methods.
 For eLORETA, the spatial activation pattern appears diffuse, while \mymethod~is more localized, precisely highlighting the visual cortex.
 This concentrated activation suggests that \mymethod~is better at pinpointing specific regions of neural activity.
-Additionally, the temporal response of eLORETA is smoother and less defined.
-While this can be beneficial for capturing sustained neural activity, it might miss rapid changes or peaks in activation.
-Despite being trained only on a single time step synthetic data, \mymethod~provides sharper, more distinct activation peaks, indicating a superior ability to detect precise timing of neural responses, which is crucial for understanding fast neural dynamics.
-It also matches the expected visually evoked potential \cite{creel2019visually}, showing three distinct peaks around 100~ms after stimulus.
-This verifies the the effectiveness of the proposed method also for real-world data.
+The temporal activation is less pronounced but displays a similar pattern to eLORETA.
+This verifies the effectiveness of the proposed method also for real-world data.